Skip to main content

 Selecting a stage

-The rule editor surfaces a 3-button stage selector.
+The rule editor surfaces a 4-button stage selector arranged in a 2×2 grid.
 Pick the stage that best matches the rule’s intent:

-• Use Eligibility for legal/compliance gates that block the offer entirely.
+• Use Eligibility for legal/compliance gates that block the offer entirely (hard filter).

-• Use Fit Filters for product-fit checks (e.g. customer doesn’t already own the offer).
+• Use Fit Filters for product-fit checks that should drop the offer when they fail (e.g. customer doesn’t already own the offer) — also a hard filter.

-• Use Match Scoring for soft scoring (e.g. propensity threshold, recency boost).
+• Use Match Scoring for soft scoring that multiplies the offer’s score (e.g. propensity threshold, recency boost).
+This is the only stage that scales rather than drops.

 The default rule type lookup adapts to the stage: segment_required, attribute_condition, metric_condition default to Eligibility; propensity_threshold, recency_check default to Match.